Boscop/truce/README.md

-cargo truce preset list                   # every preset across factory / user / pack scopes cargo truce preset pull                    # harvest presets you saved in your DAW into the library cargo truce preset convert in.aupreset out.vstpreset   # re-envelope between any two formats cargo truce preset import pack.zip         # a native preset file or a pack zip into your library cargo truce preset export pack.zip         # your library out as a shareable per-format pack cargo truce preset init                    # stamp uuids into hand-authored .preset files
+cargo truce preset list                   # every preset across factory / user / pack scopes cargo truce preset pull                    # harvest presets you saved in your DAW into the library cargo truce preset convert in.aupreset out.vstpreset   # re-envelope between any two formats cargo truce preset init                    # stamp uuids into hand-authored .preset files
 ```